 By default, it will close any ports which are not in use, and you can limit which IP addresses can connect to certain open ports as well, for example, ports 2082 and 2083 for cPanel, making it so that only the administrator’s IP can even access the page, and refusing connection for any other connection attempts, providing you a very secure solution for your administration page.

-In the unlikely event that somehow an attacker does manage to pass the above walls of security, the Cloudflare rate limiting function will only allow them a few user chosen amount of login attempts after being put down into an on-lock mode.
+In the unlikely event that somehow an attacker does manage to pass the above walls of security, the Cloudflare rate-limiting function will only allow them a few user-chosen amounts of login attempts after being put down into an on-lock mode.
 Afterward, a confirmation will be requested on the administrator’s email before being able to try and log in again.

 Standard Network Firewall vs Web Application Firewall (WAF)

 The core difference between these two is their basic functionality and appliance.
 The standard firewall only provides your internal network with the most basic traffic filtering options.
 Web Application Firewall (WAF) protects all your internet properties from commonly seen vulnerabilities such as cross-website online scripting (XSS) and cross-website online forgery requests (CSRF).

 It also stops Brute force login attempts, SQL Injections, DDoS/DoS attacks, and many other of the major cybersecurity types of attacks listed in the top Open Web Application Security Project (OWASP) vulnerability list.